cerisara/xtofsite/hugo/xtofsite/content/post/xps.rst

 issues, in particular, is the test corpus really totally new ?
 It's not always the case in practice.

 So what next ?

 Maybe we should consider new paradigms for evaluation: for instance, good models are the ones that tend to reveal themselves efficient in many different situations, when tested by many different researchers over a long period of time.
 Of course, such evaluations over the long run are incompatible with nowadays paradigm of publishing several papers per year.
-But may be the source of the problem is really this exponential course for publications that prevent researchers from correctly running long-term evaluations, and the real solution probably lies in changing the way researchers are evaluated, and not their model.
+But may be the source of the problem is really this exponential course for publications that prevent researchers from correctly running long-term evaluations, and the real solution probably lies in changing the way researchers are evaluated, and not our models.

-be effectively